SS La Bourgogne: Collision with Cromartyshire and sinking

-Sinking

 Most of the passengers were in bed and asleep until the two ships collided.
 La Bourgognes starboard lifeboats and some liferafts were launched, but survivors alleged that the liner's officers were ineffective, and the ratings sought to save themselves rather than the passengers.
 Some passengers resorted to trying to launch boats and rafts themselves, and alleged afterward that some members of the crew "chased them away" and took the boats and rafts for themselves.
 One passenger alleged that a crewman on deck used an oar to beat a passenger to prevent him from reaching a liferaft.
 He and other passengers alleged that occupants of lifeboats used boat hooks and oars to stop passengers in the water from boarding their boat.
 One passenger alleged that he and his elderly mother were thrown out of a lifeboat into the sea.
 One survivor alleged that some passengers were threatened with knives.
 Survivors said that the only member of La Bourgognes crew who made a professional effort to launch lifeboats was the Second Officer, Delinge.

-Captain Deloncle, all of the deck officers, and most of the engineer officers died in the sinking.
-The Purser and the Fourth Engineer were the only officers who survived.